pondscan/TokenSale/README.md

 ## Features
 - Settable ERC20 token contract post-deployment.
 - Adjustable token sale rate by the contract owner.
-- Direct purchase of tokens by sending ETH to the contract.
+- Direct purchase of tokens by sending ETH (LAVAL) to the contract.
 - Functionality for the owner to end the sale, withdrawing remaining tokens and ETH.

 ## Prerequisites